-HCOB maintained a €3.9 billion cash position as of December 2023, in addition to other liquid assets (including fixed-income securities) of €7.7 billion.
+HCOB maintained a $\leq$ 2.8 billion cash position as of June 2024, in addition to other liquid assets (including fixed-income securities) of $\leq$ 8.2 billion.
 The securities book is accounted for at fair value, with no unrealised losses.
 Once TLTRO funding is repaid, we expect the bank's unencumbered liquid resources to account for at least 20% of its tangible banking assets.
-HCOB's regulatory net stable funding ratio of 116% and liquidity coverage ratio (LCR) of 184% as of December 2023 are well above the regulatory minimums, indicating a sound coverage of the likely liquidity outflow in the near term, including dividends.
+HCOB's regulatory net stable funding ratio of 113% and liquidity coverage ratio (LCR) of 175% as of June 2024 and 116% and 216% for the year-end 2024, respectively, are well above the regulatory minimums, indicating a sound coverage of the likely liquidity outflow in the near term, including dividends.

+Exhibit 9

 HCOB maintains sufficient balance-sheet liquidity

+Composition of assets